raynaharrisphd/raynaharrisphd.github.io/_posts/2025-08-20-adidas-yoga.md

 - Low lunges with half split
 - High lunge flow
 - Sun Salutation with high lunge
-- Proud Warrior Flow (Warrior II, side angle, reverse warrior) - "Think of one thing you are proud of that you have accomplished this year."
+- Proud Warrior Flow (warrior II, side angle, reverse warrior) - "Think of one thing you are proud of that you have accomplished this year."
 - Godess pose, wide leg forward fold, side lunge
 - 1 leg Mountain Pose
-- Tree Pose with tree-centric meditation
+- Tree Pose with tree-centric meditations
 - Pigeon pose
 - Standing split
 - Warrior III